evaafi/sdk/docs/README.md

 # EVAA SDK Documentation

-In this documentation you can find explanation of SDK work and code examples, which you can run immediately:
+In this documentation you will find an explanation of how the SDK works and code samples.

+## Code Examples

+First of all, the environment variables must be set (see .env.example):

+- WALLET_MNEMONIC
+- RPC_API_KEY

+Then you can run the following commands:

 - Supply
 ```shell